exit99/Encils/README.md

 1. Clone the repo: `git clone git@gitlab.com:kazanz/schooltext.git`.
 2. Install the reqs: `pip install -r reqs/dev.txt`.

-## Proof of Concept

-This project is a proof of concept and has very bad code organization decision.
-We will deploy this for now and get an idea of how the project will work before refactoring.

 ## Dev

 to test webhooks you must update the phone number webhook in nexmo to match